HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### Compression

-Most of the compressed resources use either gzip compression, or brotli (br) compression, or the compression technique is just not set.
+Most of the compressed resources use either gzip compression, brotli (br) compression, or a compression technique that is not set.

+{# TODO - should we have links for gzip and brotli? i think other chapters do #}

 {{ figure_markup(
   image="compression-requests.png",
   caption="Compression methods usage percentage by request.", description="Bar chart showing the percent of the usage of compression methods.
-55% of JS requests apply the gzip compression on mobile, 31% apply br compression, and 14% do not apply any compression method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1306457429&format=interactive", sheets_gid="1182320606", sql_file="compression_method.sql"
+55% of JavaScript requests apply the gzip compression on mobile, 31% apply br compression, and 14% do not apply any compression method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1306457429&format=interactive", sheets_gid="1182320606", sql_file="compression_method.sql"
   )
 }}

-It is noted that 55.4% of mobile JS requests apply the gzip compression method, whereas 30.8% of requests from mobile devices have the brotli compression applied.
+It is noted that 55.4% of mobile JavaScript requests apply the gzip compression method, whereas 30.8% of requests from mobile devices have the brotli compression applied.

-An interesting observation here is the trend of the usage of these compression methods as [compared to the previous year](../2019/javascript#fig-10).
+An interesting observation here is the trend of the usage of these compression methods [compared to the previous year](../2019/javascript#fig-10).
 The usage of gzip has gone down by almost 10% and brotli has increased by 11%.
 The trend definitely indicates the focus on smaller size files with more levels of compression that Brotli provides as compared to gzip.

-With such comparable data, let us actually check if the percentage difference is somehow impacted by the resources being first-party or third-party.
+With such comparable data, we checked if the percentage difference is somehow impacted by the resources being first-party or third-party.

 {{ figure_markup(
   image="compression-first-third-party.png",